dividing line

 Reviews:

-A fast-moving tale which crams an awful lot into an hour—you might want to read along.
+A fast-moving tale which crams an awful lot into an hour; you might want to read along.
 This is an odd adaptation, taking the words of John Dryden (mostly) and applying them to the future when, in the words of Santayana, "Those who cannot remember the past, are condemned to repeat it".
 Except for a change in time and space, this is a faithful adaptation of Dryden's work.
 The music and sound effects are good; the story, engaging; and the acting, satisfactory... with the exception of Cleopatra.
 She whines and pouts while delivering words that are strong and decisive.
-I found that annoying.
-[6/10] --- zM
+Annoying.
+[6/10] -- zM

 And Miles to Go Before I Sleep